CarlosNZ/fig-tree-evaluator/README.md

 The `options` parameter is an object with the following available properties (all optional):

-- `objects` -- a single object containing any *objects* in your application that may wish to be inspected using the [objectProperties](#object_properties) operator.
+- `data` -- a single object containing any *objects* in your application that may wish to be inspected using the [objectProperties](#object_properties) operator.
 (See [playground](LINK) for examples).
 If these objects are regularly changing, you'll probably want to pass them into each separate evaluation rather than with the initial constructor.
 - `functions` -- a single object containing any *custom functions* available for use by the [customFunctions](#custom_functions) operator.
 - `pgConnection` -- if you wish to make calls to a Postgres database using the [`pgSQL` operator](#pg_sql), pass a [node-postres](https://node-postgres.com/) connection object here.
 - `graphQLConnection` -- a GraphQL connection object, if using the [`graphQL` operator](#graphql).
 See operator details below.